manuelseeger/odata2ts/README.md

 > odata2ts --config odata2ts.config.json
 ```

+## Features

+Parses entities and properties from OData metadata into Typescript types.

+Does not parse actions, functions, navigational properties, annotations, or any other OData feature other than entities and properties.

 ## C4C vocabulary extensions

 This was originally built for SAP C4C which provides an OData vocabulary for value lists ('code lists') for properties.

 Enable parsing of code lists with the ```--c4c``` option.
-The code lists are expected in JSON format in a subdirectory named codelists from the metadata file.
+The code lists are expected in JSON format in a subdirectory named ```<servicename>.codelists``` from the metadata file.

 ## Acknowledgment